 were approved and adopted on the 25th Day of September 2007.

-Full review and rewrite with the exception of Name and Objects
+Full review and rewrite to bring the Constitution up to date with latest guidelines published by NSRA, CASC and HMRC, with the exception of Name and Objects

-were approved and adopted on the xxth Day of xxxxxxx 2016.
+were approved and adopted on the 13th Day of October 2016.

 President …………………….
 Chairman …………………….